smart-spectral-matching/ssm-client-python/docs/installation.rst

 From sources
 ------------

-The sources for ssm-rest-python-client can be downloaded from the `Code repo`_.
+The sources for ssm-client can be downloaded from the `Code repo`_.

 You can clone the public repository:

 .. code-block:: console

-    $ git clone git://code.ornl.gov/rse/datastreams/ssm/clients/ssm-rest-python-client.git
+    $ git clone git@github.com:smart-spectral-matching/ssm-client-python.git.git

 Once you have a copy of the source, you can install it with: